Lecrapouille/gdcef/addons/gdcef/doc/README.md

 ### Change CEF options

-Inside the `static void configureCEF(...` function in the `../gdcef/src/gdcef.cpp` you can modify some option of CEF like the verbosity, where to generate the cache folder, locales ...
+Inside the `static void configureCEF(...` function in the `../gdcef/src/gdcef.cpp` you can modify some options of CEF like the verbosity, where to generate the cache folder, locales ...

 ### CEF API